danzycool/toDoApp/README.md

  2. 'TypeError: EventEmitter is not a constructor' in the App.tsx file where i called `initializeParse()`.

 # Fixes
- 1. I added the following lines of code to the index,html file.
+ 1. I added the following lines of code to the index.html file.

 ```
 <script>